Dear Families, Friends and Supporters:

 *A reminder to all sailors to bring the following on your first day at the Club: life jacket (PFD), water shoes (no open-toed shoes), bathing suit and towel, hat, change of clothes, sunscreen and a reusable/refillable bottle of water.

 · Tuesday Night Movies and Friday Night Dances are returning.
-Movie titles, times, dance themes and other important information will be provided in newsletters and posted on the website.
+Movie titles, times, dance themes and other important information will be provided in instructor newsletters and posted on the website.
 These are nights organized by the Silver Sail group and they are planning already, I am sure.
+These nights are very much part of the sailing club experience and they mix kids and instructors from ages 8 to 25.
+All are welcome!

 · As always, no one will be turned away because of financial challenges.
 If you require assistance with fees, please speak with Leslie Thomas at 416-234-5506 (in Toronto) or at 705-887-2821 at Sturgeon Point.
 There are a limited number of bursaries available.
 All conversations will be confidential.

-We are proposing the same format as last summer for the Sunday afternoon race series.
-Show up on Sundays at 12:30, with or without a crew.
+We are proposing the same format as last summer for the Sunday afternoon race series: show up on Sundays at 12:30 p.m., with or without a crew.
 We will assign people to 420s, without spinnaker and without trapeze.
 Individuals will carry their points from one Sunday to the next, regardless of who they sail with.
-At the end of the summer, the individual with the most accumulated points under our scoring system will be crowned the 2009 Sunday afternoon race champion and walk away from prize giving with the world’s largest trophy.
+At the end of the summer, the individual with the most accumulated points under our scoring system will be crowned the 2010 Sunday afternoon race champion and walk away from prize giving with the world’s largest trophy.
 Paddles will also be awarded to the top junior, top lady, top parent and top Bronze Sail 4-and-under sailor.
 All sailors are encouraged to show up and participate, regardless of experience.
 We will match more experienced sailors with less experienced sailors to ensure that everyone gets safely around the race course.
 The emphasis on these races will be learning and very, very friendly competition.
 Adults and juniors alike are welcome.
 The first race will start at 1:30 p.m.
-A notice of the race series will be posted on the website and on the community notice board by the park.

 Juniors and adults alike are encouraged to participate in this annual SLSC regatta.
 For those who wish to borrow a Club boat, there may be some available.
 There will be a $30.00 rental fee per boat for those who do not have an immediate family member in the Junior Club Program.